RonithSinha/Crewmeister-Backend-Developer-Assessment/README.md

 Once the application is running, you can access Swagger UI at: http://localhost:8080/swagger-ui/index.html

-I have also attached the postman collection for the APIs in this repository.
+I have also attached the postman collection for the APIs in this repository - **Foreign exchange service.postman_collection.json**

 ### Testing